This article explains how to create, structure, and adapt a cognitive training plan using Soma.

 All integration methods work and are backed by peer-reviewed research.
 We recommend starting with pre-training or post-training sessions.
 As your athletes get used to the routine, you can introduce intermixed sessions if they fit better with their workflow.
 Pre and post setups are simple, effective, and scientifically validated starting points.

 Now it’s time to build the plan.
-Start by filtering each session by cognitive demand — this makes the process faster and more focused.
+Start by filtering each session by cognitive demand.
+This makes the process faster and more focused.
 Use your baseline results as your guide.
-You already know which areas were strong and which need more work.
+If a clear weakness shows up, lean into it using a 2:1 or 3:1 ratio so the weak demand is trained more often than the stronger ones.

 Key point:

-The task isn’t the stimulus — the load is.
+The task is not the stimulus.
+The load is.

 Any of Soma’s 80+ tasks can be effective if the load is right.